jacopofar/JavaBoy-2-Unofficial-Scriptable/README.markdown

-Unofficial port of the javaboy gameboy emulator.
-Includes better debugging features and a memory search feature.
-Also, it aims to fix some of the compatability issues with the original Javaboy.
+A modified version of a JavaBoy unofficial port.

+I want to add scripting capabilities and some kind of "autopilot" function.

+TODO:
+*write TODOs